eccentricexit/moveo-docs/backend.spec.md

 }
 ```

-2. Once all the endpoint has both files, it calculates the md5 hash for each picture and stores them on the a the parsed object:
+1. Once all the endpoint has both files, it calculates the md5 hash for each picture and stores them on an object:

 Example:
 ```